 |Entity||Choose from which group of data (table) you want to select||NACTE data|

 |Key||Choose which data should be used as key||account_id, email|

 First select a source.
-The available sources depend upon the settings of Ternair Campaign.
+The available sources depend upon the settings of Ternair Marketing Cloud.
 Based on the selected source an entity sort can be selected, for example NACTE data (name, address, city, telephone, e-mail), contacts or e-mail statistics.
 Then select on which key the selection should be based.
 Counts are based on the selected key.

 In a selection block you need to specify whether you want to make a selection or whether all records should be selected.
 The default setting is ‘Selection’.

 This part of the screen shows the different entities that are available to search and select.
 You can search for entities by scrolling through the list, expanding the entity tree or via the search box.

 When you enter at least one character in the search box, the entity list will be filtered based on the provide character(s).

 The search term shows results in all levels of the entity tree, both in the entities itself as well as in the subsequent entity values.